naturalis/nba-docs/PURL Service description.rst

 As said, each PURL is a kind of Persistent Identifier that relies on HTTP.
 But how does this service comply to the general characteristics of a Persistent Identifier mentioned in `A Beginner's Guide to Persistent Identifiers`_ published by GBIF_?
-We've tried to 'score' the service and/or comment on it's feature.
+We've tried to 'score' the service and/or comment on its feature.

 *A PID is globally unique:*
 Naturalis beliefs the chosen url structure guarantees global uniqueness for specimens.